 Leslie B. Samuels is a senior partner in the firm of Cleary Gottlieb Steen & Hamilton.
 From 1993 to 1996 Mr. Samuels was Assistant Secretary for Tax Policy of the U.S. Department of the Treasury and a member of the President’s Commission on the Arts and Humanities.
 Mr. Samuels has also served on the Board of the Lower Manhattan Cultural Council.

-John W. Smith joined the Museum of Art at the Rhode Island School of Design in September 2011.
-Since then he has devoted his attention to strengthening the museum–college relationship, expanding access through increased free-admission policies, overseeing the design and development of new publishing and online initiatives, and expanding the museum’s curatorial expertise.
+John W. Smith served as Director of the Museum of Art at the Rhode Island School of Design from 2011-2021, where he devoted his attention to strengthening the museum–college relationship, expanding access through increased free-admission policies, overseeing the design and development of new publishing and online initiatives, and expanding the museum’s curatorial expertise.
 From 2006 to 2011 he served as director of the Smithsonian Institution’s Archives of American Art, the world’s leading research center devoted to the study of the visual arts of America.
 During his tenure, the Archives undertook a major initiative to increase online access to the collection.
 Smith also established the Archives’ first programs for publications and traveling exhibitions.

 Prior to his work at the Archives of American Art, Smith served for eleven years at The Andy Warhol Museum in Pittsburgh, PA, as assistant director for collections, exhibitions and research.
 He also served as interim director of the museum from 1995 to 1996.
 While there, he organized numerous exhibitions and published extensively on Warhol and his circle.
 In addition, Smith served as chief archivist at the Art Institute of Chicago (1990–94), visiting archivist at the Royal Opera House in London (1991), and as founding curator of the Archives and Special Collections at the Chicago Park District (1988–90).
 Smith received his BA in English from Southern Illinois University and undertook graduate work at the University of Illinois.